 Dana Gas is the Middle East's first and largest private sector natural gas company.
-The Group currently operates in the MENASA (Middle East, North Africa & South Asia) Region across the natural gas value chain; from exploration and production, through gas processing and transportation, to the distribution, marketing and utilisation of gas as feedstock and fuel to the petrochemical, industrial and the power sectors.
+The Group operates in the MENASA (Middle East, North Africa & South Asia) Region across the natural gas value chain; from exploration and production, through gas processing and transportation, to the distribution, marketing and utilisation of gas as feedstock and fuel to the petrochemical, industrial and the power sectors.
 Since its establishment, the Company has grown to be a regional natural gas Company with presence in the United Arab Emirates, Egypt, and the Kurdistan Region of Iraq (KRI) and headquartered in Sharjah, United Arab Emirates.

-Results for the year ended 31 December 2022
+Results for the year ended 31 December 2023

-During the year, the Group earned gross revenues of USD 529 million (AED 1.9 billion) as compared to USD 452 million (AED 1.65 billion) in 2021, an increase of 17% due to higher realised prices during the year.
-This increase was partly offset by lower production in Egypt which declined by 8%.
-Realised price averaged USD 79/bbl for condensate and USD 42/boe for LPG compared to USD 54/bbl and USD 35/boe respectively in 2021 and positively impacted the revenues by USD 107 million.
+During the year, the Group earned gross revenues of USD 423 million (AED 1.5 billion) as compared to USD 529 million (AED 1.9 billion) in 2022, a decrease of 20%.
+This decrease was mainly due to lower realised prices during the year which eroded the topline by USD 93 million (AED 341 million).
+Realised price averaged USD 51/bbl for condensate and USD 35/boe for LPG compared to USD 79/bbl and USD 42/boe respectively in 2022.